JoFlo07/sevdesk-tech-blog/content/posts/no-customer-left-behind-supporting-clients-running-legacy-software.md

 ---

+---

+**IMPORTANT: This was our April Fools' Joke 2022 !!!!**

+We will NEVER release sevDesk for Internet Explorer 6.
+And we'll ALWAYS help our customers to upgrade to the latest and safest browsers.
+Take our word for it!

+BUT it is true that we are hiring.
+[Check out our open positions.
+We are looking forward to hearing from you!](https://sevdesk.de/karriere/)

+---

 ## A problem discovered by the C-Level
 sevDesk is regularly holding management offsites with C-Level and VPs.
 A big topic in these management offsites is how to make sevDesk even more visible by improving the value we deliver to customers.